 Claude Monet, Alfred Sisley and Pierre-Auguste Renoir, Camille Pissarro, Frederic Bazille, Edgar Degas, Gustave Caillebotte, Edouard Manet, Elena Filatov, Peter Severen Kroyer and the American Mary Cassatt.

 Comes from the French word ‘fauve’ meaning wild animal.
 This movement, first exhibited in 1905 took inspiration from Impressionism.
-At the time, Vincent Van Gogh , Paul Gauguin and Paul Cezanne had taken Impressionism to its limits.
+At the time, Vincent Van Gogh, Paul Gauguin, and Paul Cezanne had taken Impressionism to its limits.
 Teetering on the brink were the Fauvists who used astounding color in its most bold form.
 Henri Matisse who sought to create “art to delight” is thought to be the leader of this movement.
-Although it wasn’t long lasting, it was an interesting movement, based more on aesthetic than philosophy.
+Although it wasn’t long-lasting, it was an interesting movement, based more on aesthetics than philosophy.

 Die Bruecke– Ernst Ludwig Kirchner, Erich Heckel, Emil Nolde, Max Pechstein, Otto Mueller, Karl Schmidt-Rottluff, American Mark Rothko, Italian painter and sculptor Amedeo Modigliani, Franz Marc, August Macke, Gabriele Münter, Wassily Kandinsky, Paul Klee, Alexei Yavlensky, Egon Schiele, Chang Shi-Jun, and Heribert Elzer